 2019 Award Winner: James Reese, Tenor

-In May 2018, he made his Carnegie Hall solo debut in Bach’s B Minor Mass with the New York Choral Society, directed by David Hayes.
-Of that performance, the New York Classical Review wrote, “the high, easy tenor of James Reese…floated beautifully on its own over the long, gentle lines of the Benedictus.”
+James is a noted interpreter of baroque music, giving performances both “splendid” (San Francisco Chronicle) and “captivating” (Broad Street Review).
+Following his Carnegie Hall solo debut in Bach’s B Minor Mass with the New York Choral Society, the New York Classical Review noted “the high, easy tenor of James Reese…floated beautifully on its own over the long, gentle lines of the Benedictus.”

-An advocate for new music, James is a founding member of Philadelphia vocal sextet Variant 6 (variantsix.com).
-He has premiered works by Ted Hearne, John Luther Adams, Judd Greenstein, Joel Puckett, Gabriel Jackson, and others.
-James sings frequently with leading American choruses, including The Crossing, Santa Fe Desert Chorale, Seraphic Fire, True Concord, and The Thirteen.
+An advocate for new music, James was a founding member of Philadelphia vocal sextet Variant 6 (variantsix.com).
+He sings frequently with leading choruses and vocal ensembles, including The Crossing, Seraphic Fire, and Gallicantus.